 In heavily populated urban environments, building a temporary shelter just isn’t an option.
 You have to think about personal safety first.
 The effects of a crisis will turn cities into certain death traps.
-Lack of utilities, supply chain disruptions, damaged roads and civil unrest are all part of the aftermath.
+Lack of utilities, supply chain disruptions, damaged roads, and civil unrest are all part of the aftermath.
 If a disaster strikes and you are caught in the city, you should do whatever you can to leave.
 You are better off if you find safety elsewhere.

 Even though martial law is an unpleasant scenario, if you’ve made it until that point, you have a good chance of survival.
 Your chance of survival will increase only if you know what to do under martial law.
 I’ve written in a previous article about how you can survive martial law and I advise you to read it.

 When the streets get full of people, there will be the destruction of propriety.
 There will be violence against others.
 If a disaster strikes, its ripple effect will cause the human factor to become unstable and unpredictable.
 Certain elements of society can’t wait for something to happen.
 They are eager to victimize others by looting and other criminal activity, under the cover of the survival pretext.

-Regardless how it will all go down when a disaster strikes, make sure you have your bug out bags fully packed and ready to go.
+Regardless of how it will all go down when a disaster strikes, make sure you have your bug out bags fully packed and ready to go.
 Leaving a heavily populated area should be your first option in case of disaster.
 Especially if civil unrest starts boiling.